-- 2. The student will complete a Student Request Form.
+- 1. The student will be individually interviewed by an Academic Staff Member. - 2.
+The student will complete a Student Request Form.
 The form requests that the student provide a reason for the withdrawal from the program and what has changed in the student's life circumstances that will allow the student to be successful this time. - 3.
 The College may require that the student agree to the terms of a written Academic Plan.
 The student's GPA and attendance may be addressed in the plan.
 Repeating courses may also be discussed in the plan.
 These courses are subject to the Course Retake fee. - 4.
 The Academics Team (and Student Records Department) will perform a credit evaluation and review the student's rotation schedule.
 The date of return may be delayed until a course is available for the student to take.
 Any official transcripts for credit evaluations must be available at the time of the course evaluation. - 5.
 The student must be cleared (acceptable documentation must be on file) for their vaccinations and/or immunizations and other health-related entrance requirements.
 The student will follow the school's policy for BCI/FBI background checks and drug screening processes. - 6.
 The student must be in good financial standing as determined by the College. - 7.
 The student will meet with a Financial Aid Advisor and agree to the terms as written on the Reentry Form. - 8.
 Courses that must be retaken because of "F" or "WF" grades are subject to a Course Retake fee and may not be eligible for Student Financial Aid (Title IV funds).
 "WP" courses will also be discussed. - 9.
-The Campus Director will approve or deny the re-entry.
+Final approval of the return enrollment is demonstrated by a new enrollment agreement signed by the authorized Valley College staff member.